PeterJohannsenCMT/nvim-jupyter/README.md

 # Known Issues

 - [ ] Multiple buffers with each their own kernel is not supported - currently, all buffers send the code to a single kernel, which means that they share variables (not ideal, I know).
-- [ ] Currently can't toggle output.
-Additionally, if you close the output window, nvim-jupyter doesn't know what to do with output, and stops working...